Disclaimer for Shirley's Wellness Cafe

 The truth is that animals usually react much better for natural therapies then people do.
 We started the following treatment (rabbit has quite different metabolism then dog has and thus we couldn't use dr Budwig's mixture of flaxseed oil and lowfat cottage cheese):-changes in the diet: lots of green leaves, vegetables from health food stores, no raisins that she used to eat and no "pet junk" food

 Gruba started eat flaxseed first, then after 4 days flaxseed oil was applied.
 Rabbit used to lick it up each time after application.
 After about 10 days natural immune enhancing substances was added.
-After a week a healing crizis started: rabbit got diarrhoea, lost energy, became depressed.
+After a week a healing crisis started: rabbit got diarrhoea, lost energy, became depressed.
 We calmed our friends saying it is a normal natural process an organism must experience to overcome the disease.

 And we were right: after about 2 days, Gruba got back strength again.
 Tumour started to suppurate, secreted brownish, clod-like excretion.
 Skin around the tumour lost hair.
 After 2 weeks, vet observed disappearing of skin diffused tumour but the tumour's core was visible.
 After another 2-3 weeks another vet examination revealed that the tumours core is not visible but can be detectable, yet with difficulty because it was ca 1,5 cm in diameter and hidden deep in the abdomen.